26 February 2026

 • Research spotlight: why better data wins

-Treble will present new research showing measurable improvements in downstream ML performance when training on Treble data, including gains in monaural and multi-channel speech enhancement, speech recognition, direction-of-arrival & distance estimation, and blind room estimation.
+Treble will present new research showing measurable improvements in downstream ML performance when training on Treble data, including gains in speech enhancement, speech recognition, direction-of-arrival, and distance estimation.
 We will discuss why, as model architectures converge, data quality and diversity become decisive for audio AI performance.

 • New data-centric ML workflows